On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-As we saw, any irreducible biquadratic curve can be transformed to this form.
+As was seen above, any irreducible biquadratic curve can be transformed to fit this form.
 However, here we need general projective transformations \re{proj_xy} with complex parameters.
-This will be so even in the case when all parameters $a_{ik}$ of the biquadratic curve are real.
+This will be true even for a case, in which all parameters $a_{ik}$ of the biquadratic curve are real.

 5pt